 Choosing the right insoles can be the difference between getting injured and hitting a PB.
 The best insoles for running will help to cushion the impact felt by your foot with each step while supporting your ankle and lower leg to ensure your foot stays planted.
 There are a number of factors to consider to ensure you find the right ones for you.
 Here’s our guide to buying insoles for running shoes.

 Your reason for buying insoles will dictate the type of insoles you choose.
 For example, if you spend many hours each day on your feet, such as those who work in services jobs or as nurses, then protecting your feet from aches and pains is vital to your physical health (and your success at work).
 Similarly, if you’re an athlete, particularly in a sport that includes a lot of running, then your foot and lower-leg health is crucial to your performance.

 It’s the reason we offer different kinds of insoles.
 Our Comfort insoles are designed for wearing all day.
 They have a generally flat profile and provide a very natural, neutral feeling in your shoe.
-Our Performance insoles, on the other hand, are designed with athletes in mind.
+Our Running Insoles, on the other hand, are designed with athletes in mind.
 They are more rigid and provide better arch support with the aim of keeping your feet protected.
 Your feet, ankles, and lower legs undergo extreme stress during most athletic activities, and it’s important to reduce the impact this has on your physical health.

 Existing health conditions

 Any existing health conditions or injuries that you have will also feed into your decision making.
 For instance, if you regularly suffer from general aches and pains in the lower legs and feet, then softer insoles, such as our comfort range, will suffice.
 Similarly, if you have legs of slightly different lengths, then a simple comfort insole will help to reduce the impact of this imbalance.